In a Nutshell:

 Here are the relevant stats to keep in mind and compare to your needs:

 Despite the fact that it’s heavier than many, if not most other transport chairs, its 27-pound weight can’t really be called excessive.
-And its folded dimensions make it relatively easy to load into most full-sized sedan trunks and hatchbacks, with larger vehicles being even less of a challenge.
+And its folded dimensions make it relatively easy to load into most full-sized sedan trunks and hatchbacks, with larger vehicles even less challenging.
 And as mentioned, it can support an impressive 400 pounds of user weight.

 Adjustability & Comfort